jarcher-sdev-classes/sdev333_iterator_exercises/readme.md

 <img src="assn-imgs/img_10.jpg" width="200px">

-1. Ensure your code is correctly pushed to your GitHub classroom repository.
+1. Verify that your tests are passing successfully.
-2. Verify that your tests are passing successfully.
+2. Verify that your assignment is passing a linter check using the IntelliJ inspector tool.
-3. Verify that your assignment is passing a linter check using the IntelliJ inspector tool.
+3. Lastly, ensure your code is correctly pushed to your GitHub classroom repository.